Last Updated on July 15, 2023 by Christine Kaaloa

 Okay, let’s indulge in more selfies…

-Organic and Authentic Nepali dining
+Agro-hotel and Authentic Nepali dining

 I had dinner with Mr Basnet the first night.
 His hospitable demeanor looked at once stern as an advocate of responsible tourism and then peacefully disarming upon a smile.
 We talked about the state of tourism, how tourism trends are changing in Nepal and around the world.
 We agreed how more tours and hotels should promote self-sustainability, help preserve traditions, rather than going in for the quick buck!
 Our earth was reaching its limit and even we, as travelers and tourism industry, needed to practice awareness.